NoxUltima/eliph/docs.md

 till i = 1; i > 10; i++ {}
 ```

-You can iterates over the items in a sequence, such as items in an array, ranges of numbers, or characters in a string using the `for-in` loop.
+You can iterate over the items in a sequence, such as items in an array, ranges of numbers, or characters in a string using the `for-in` loop.

 ```swift
 for i in [1::100] {